ternaris/marv-robotics/docs/upload.rst

 Generate an authentication token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MARV does not allow anonymous uploads and all connections have to be authenticated.
-This is achieved by generating tokens on the server and storing those on the leafs.
+This is achieved by generating tokens on the server and storing those on the leaves.

 ::